gomorpheus/morpheus-docs/release_notes/current.rst

 |morphver| |releasetype| Release Notes
 **************************************

 ..
+IMPORTANT:: |morphver| contains embedded MySQL v8 upgrade.
+BACKUP YOUR DATABASE PRIOR TO UPGRADE when using embedded MySQL (all-in-one appliances)
-WARNING:: Rolling upgrades for HA environments using embedded RabbitMQ and/or embedded Elasticsearch services are not supported expect when upgrading from v6.0.7
+..
+WARNING:: Rolling upgrades for HA environments using embedded RabbitMQ and/or embedded Elasticsearch services are not supported (except when upgrading from v6.0.7)

 - Compatible Plugin API version: |pluginVer|
 - Compatible |morpheus| Worker version: |workerVer|